1996–97 Princeton Tigers men's basketball team

 The team was led by first team All-Ivy League selections Steve Goodrich and Johnson.
 Johnson earned Ivy League Men's Basketball Player of the Year.
 He earned the award for his defense and was the first winner with a single-digit scoring average.
 The team won the ninth of twelve consecutive national statistical championships in scoring defense with a 53.4 points allowed average.
 Goodrich repeated as the Ivy League's field goal percentage statistical champion with a 64.8% average in conference games.

+Schedule and results

+The team posted a 24–4 (14–0 Ivy League) record.